Engineering

 Voice is where the pattern stops being a chat application and becomes a real-time systems problem.
 AWS publishes a reference implementation at aws-samples/sample-amazon-connect-bedrock-agent-voice-integration — Connect media streaming into a Lambda that calls a Bedrock Agent and streams the response through Polly.
 Read the code, then engineer around its assumptions.

-Natural conversational pacing is 200-400ms between turns; beyond 800ms callers ask "hello?"; beyond 1.5 seconds they assume the system has failed.
-End-to-end budget from end-of-user-utterance to first audible response token:
+Natural conversational pacing is 200 to 400ms between turns.
+Beyond 800ms callers ask "hello?"
+Beyond 1.5 seconds they assume the system has failed.
+The end-to-end budget from end-of-user-utterance to first audible response token reads like a relay's split times.

 Stage Latency Notes